ovcharovcoder/HMCandler-project-src/README.md

 # HMCandler-front-project-src
+<h2>Project Description</h2>
+<p>This project was built using the Gulp task runner, which optimized the development process and increased productivity.
+The project follows a modular structure, ensuring easy scalability and maintainability.
+The website is optimized for performance and fully adapted for mobile devices, providing a seamless user experience across various screen sizes.</p>

+<h5>Technologies Used: html, scss, JavaScript</h5>

+Development Date: [specify date]

 <p>The repository contains site source files generated using Gulp.</p>
 <p>Website development based on a layout to improve my web development skills.</p>